scipy-conference/scipy_proceedings/papers/funix/main.md

 ## Motivation: balancing simplicity and versatility for GUI app development

-When it comes to app development, there is a trade-off between simplicity and versatility.
+When it comes to GUI app development, there is a trade-off between simplicity and versatility.
-JavaScript/TypeScript-based solutions like React, Angular, and Vue.js are versatile.
+JavaScript/TypeScript-based web frontend frameworks like React, Angular, and Vue.js are versatile.
 But that versatility is beyond the reach of most scientists and engineers, except frontend/full-stack engineers, and is usually overkilling for most scientific and engineering apps.

 As machine learning researchers ourselves, we notice that a great (if not overwhemling) amount of scientific apps have the following two features:
-1. the underlying logic of an GUI app or a page in a multi-page/tab GUI app is a straightforward input-output process -- thus complex interactivity, such as updating the input options based on existing user input, is not needed;
+1. the underlying logic is a straightforward input-output process -- thus complex interactivity, such as updating the input options based on existing user input, is not needed;
 2. the app is not the goal but a necessary step to the goal -- thus it is not worthy to spend time on building the app.

 Most existing solutions do a great job for the first feature above but are still too complicated for the second one, requiring a developer to read their documentations and add some code before an app can be fired up.